Nicolasharibol/KPITracker/README.md

 - **Supports storytelling and marketing decisions** – Insights help improve in-store narratives and guide strategic marketing choices.

 - **Enhances team alignment** – Retail teams can use data to coordinate communication and strategy more effectively.

+---

+## ✅ Thank you for reading.
+Feedback, issues, and suggestions are always welcome.